 Does GMIT share your data with any third parties?

-Below are examples of when the Institute will release data about you to third parties (i.e. outside GMIT) where we have a legitimate reason in connection with your time here at the Institute.
+Below are some examples of when the Institute will release data about you to third parties (i.e. outside GMIT) where we have a legitimate reason in connection with your studies.

 GMIT may share your relevant personal data with bodies including the following:

 - Data Processors (sub-contractors used by GMIT in order to carry out a function for the Institute, e.g. cloud services provider Microsoft)

 - Higher Education Authority (HEA)* - please refer to the HEA collection notice below

 - Quality and Qualifications Ireland (QQI)